floriangrundig/karma-remote-reporter/README.md

 History
 -------
 Version 0.1.4:
-* the remote reporter will recognize the command line argument --remoteReporterPort=<ANY_NUMBER> to configure the remote report server port
+* the remote reporter will recognize the command line argument --remoteReporterPort=ANY_NUMBER to configure the remote report server port

 Version 0.1.3:
 * syntax error will be reported